 We understand that as a landlord, you will want to try and get a new renter for your property as soon as possible to recoup your losses, but it’s required for you to follow the correct protocols following the abandonment.

 The first thing you should do is make sure you are 100% certain that the property has been abandoned.
-You can do so by calling their emergency contacts, check to see if the tenant is still paying rent, if the utilities are still on, and speak to other tenants or neighbors.
+You can do so by calling their emergency contacts, checking to see if the tenant is still paying rent if the utilities are still on, and speaking to other tenants or neighbours.